Rose Revival Campaign

 The Rose Revival Campaign

-Now, over 30 years later, the Kentucky Student Voice Team is leading a campaign dubbed Rose Revival that is inspired by the landmark state supreme court decision, Rose v.
+Fast forward a little.
+Over 30 years later, the Kentucky Student Voice Team is leading a campaign dubbed Rose Revival that is inspired by the landmark state supreme court decision, Rose v.
 Council for Better Education (1989).
-Our campaign aims to revisit and reaffirm the commitments and promises laid out in this historic decision that we know may not be reality for students of today.
+After nearly two year's worth of engagement and community forums across the Commonwealth, we know that the legacy of Rose has wilted, and that students will be at the center of the next solution.

 Graduation cap Icon